fuse-box/fuse-box/README.md

 # Loader API

-FuseBox bundle works in both environment.
+FuseBox bundle works in both environments.
 Essentially, it does not matter where you run.
 FuseBox will persist itself in browser window, or nodejs globals.

 Every bundle contains a 3k footer with FuseBox API, It is less than 3KB minified (1,4KB gzipped).